Labbeti/Labbeti/README.md

 -->

 - 💬 Short bio: I am a third year PhD student currently working on Artificial Intelligence for computational analysis of audio events using deep learning methods.
 My research focuses on **Automated Audio Captioning**, a multimodal task where a system accepts as an input an audio signal and outputs the textual description of the sound events.
 I am currently working at the <a href='https://www.irit.fr/en/home/'>Computer Science Research Institute of Toulouse</a>, in France.
-- 🔭 I am currently writing on my thesis and plan to defend it in March 2024.
+- 🔭 I am currently writing on my thesis and plan to defend it in 2024.
 - 🌱 I am also looking to learn new deep learning tasks, such as spoken language understanding and automatic speech recognition.
 - 😄 Pronouns: he/him
 - 📫 How to reach me: **labbeti.pub@gmail.com**